- You can’t afford to ignore established conventions in the process of creating amazing online experiences.

 Therefore, the challenge is communicating your unique brand personality within the boundaries of established conventions.

-So, how do we go about this?
+So, how do we go about communicating value proposition?

 First and foremost, the basic layout of your website should be familiar to users.
 We can’t afford to ignore established conventions in the process of creating amazing experiences.
 You don’t want anyone to have to think too hard about where to find common elements because it increases the cognitive load of the site and distracts the user from the task you would like them to complete.